SFH-Foundation/sfhfoundation/docs/gatherings/index.md

 </div>

 <div markdown="3" class="article-para">
-**Streaming Live on Saturday 31st July 2021**<br/>
+**Streamed Live on Saturday 31st July 2021**<br/>
 **4 PM Central African Time, 3 PM UK, 10 AM EST**<br/>

-We are pleased to announce a conversation between Shaykh Fadhlalla Haeri and Haji Mustafa Ali.

-This powerful and free flowing conversation between Shaykh Fadhlalla & Haji Mustafa will cover faith & spirituality from a universal and comprehensive viewpoint.
-The discussion will consider the world today, the story of creation, life and death and how to find greater goodness and thereby reduce suffering while celebrating the Eternal.
+This powerful and free flowing conversation between Shaykh Fadhlalla & Haji Mustafa covered faith & spirituality from a universal and comprehensive viewpoint.
+The discussion considered the world today, the story of creation, life and death and how to find greater goodness and thereby reduce suffering while celebrating the Eternal.

-The conversation will be moderated by Muna Haeri Bilgrami.
+The conversation was be moderated by Muna Haeri Bilgrami.

 </div>

 <div markdown="3" class="article-link">
-<a href="https://youtu.be/yALNAy3FmjA" target="_blank" rel="noopener noreferrer">Set Reminder</a>
+<a href="https://youtu.be/yALNAy3FmjA" target="_blank" rel="noopener noreferrer">Catch up</a>
 </div>

 </div>